-- ▶ UK has the largest pensions sector in the EU.
+- 1. The UK has the largest pensions sector in the EU.
 The PLSA's members provide pensions for 20 million workers, savers and pensioners.
-Auto-enrolment has brought 7 million more people into pension saving - a great British success story that many other EU Member States are looking to emulate.
-UK pension funds provide important capital flows to the UK economy, as well as to those of the EU27.
-It is therefore important to British savers, and to the employers supporting those pension funds, that the UK economy gets a good Brexit. - The ability of UK pension schemes to deliver good pensions to British savers depends on: (i) the success of the British economy; (ii) having the right regulatory regime; and (iii) ready access to efficient financial services. - Employers that sponsor defined benefit pension schemes are under an obligation 'the sponsor covenant' - to ensure their schemes are properly funded.
-The postreferendum interest rate cut and renewed Quantitative Easing have increased scheme deficits, increasing the pressure on employers and the risk of savers' pensions not being paid in full.
-In the immediate aftermath of the referendum, a survey of PLSA members indicated that 74% were concerned that the outlook for pension schemes had deteriorated. - In addition, nearly all new pension saving is in defined contribution schemes.
+Auto-enrolment has brought 10 million more people into pension saving a great British success story that many other EU Member States are looking to emulate. - 2.
+Strong workplace pension schemes need strong sponsoring employers.
+It is vital for UK savers and for the employers that support their pension schemes that the UK economy gets a good Brexit. - 3.
+The ability of UK pension schemes to deliver good pensions to British savers depends on: (i) the success of the British economy; (ii) having the right regulatory regime; and (iii) ready access to efficient financial services. - a.
+Employers that sponsor defined benefit pension schemes are under an obligation 'the sponsor covenant' to ensure their schemes are properly funded.
+Low interest rates and renewed Quantitative Easing have increased scheme deficits, increasing the pressure on employers and the risk of savers' pensions not being paid in full. - b.
+In addition, nearly all new pension saving is in defined contribution schemes.
 Current levels of contributions to these pensions are too low to provide adequate retirement incomes for Britain's savers.
-Therefore, it is essential that contributions increase in the near future.
-If the OBR's forecast of faltering wage growth proves correct, it will be difficult for employers and employees to increase contributions.
-The vast majority of the population would then have to expect a poorer retirement. - Pension schemes are subject to EU legislation both as institutional investors affected by EU financial market regulation and, very significantly, directly under the IORP Directive on workplace pension schemes.
-IORP II is due to be implemented in the UK by January 2019. - During the negotiation of IORP II, the UK was successful in warding off the threat of an EU solvency regime for pensions, which could have resulted in a bill for British business of up to €650 billion.
+Therefore, it is essential that contributions increase in the near future both from employers and employees. - c.
+Pension schemes are subject to EU legislation both as institutional investors affected by EU financial market regulation and, very significantly, directly under the IORP Directive on workplace pension schemes.
+IORP II came into effect in January 2019 including in the UK. - d.
+During the negotiation of IORP II, the UK was successful in warding off the threat of an EU solvency regime for pensions, which could have resulted in a bill for British business of up to €650 billion.
 This remains on the agenda of EIOPA, the EU-level pensions regulatory body.
-While we believe high levels of access to the Single Market are very important, it is also essential that any future moves by the EU to propose a new EU solvency regime should not apply to defined benefit schemes in the UK, unless they also operate outside the UK.
+While we believe high levels of access to the Single Market are very important, it is also essential that any future moves by the EU to propose a new EU solvency regime should not apply to defined benefit schemes in the UK, unless they also operate outside the UK. - e.
+Pension schemes need full access to global markets and to the world-class expertise currently available from the UK's successful financial services sector.
+Any dilution of the City's strength would have a negative effect on pension saving.